| || |

 He did not live long enough to regret his decision.
 Jacques de Molay’s prediction came true: a few months after the princesses’ trial, Philippe le Bel died.
 The mentally deficient Louis of Navarre became king upon his father’s death, and his first official act was to have Marguerite of Burgundy strangled in her prison cell.

-By: Jeannette Angell
+Author: Jeannette Angell